-There’s a booklet put together by Ohio University student Kristin Parrish, and island graphic designer Brian Cultice, for the Put-in-Bay
+There’s a booklet put together by Ohio University student Kristin Parrish, and island graphic designer Brian Cultice for the Put-in-Bay

 Put-in-Bay T-shirt Company

 Put-in-Bay T-shirt Company is proud to announce that their new retail store is now open on Put-in-Bay.
 They have been hard at work over the past few months preparing for the “Tree Trunk” located on the first floor of the new Tree Bar on Delaware Ave. between Lovella and Mama Marias.
-The Trunk is full of island treasures and they hope you’ll come to visit soon!
+The Trunk is full of island treasures, and they hope you’ll come to visit soon!

 Browns Backer Meetings

 This month, there will be four Lake Erie Islands Browns Backer meetings on the island.
 The first will be on Sunday, Sept.
 8th, at 1 p.m. at Topsy Turvey’s.
-The second will take place on Monday, Sept.
+The second will occur on Monday, Sept.
 16th, at 8:15 p.m. at the Fish Bowl.
 It will be followed on Sunday, Sept.
 22nd, at 8:20 p.m. at the Reel Bar.
 The last will be at the Round House on Sunday, Sept.
 29th, at 1 p.m.

 Helping with Island Safety

 Megabits, the new wireless internet provider on Put-in-Bay, recently provided space on their new 140-foot radio tower so the Put-in-Bay Fire Department can move their two-way radio system and improve Public Safety Communications.
 Thumbs up to Megabits!
 In addition, they are still waiting for the FCC to release operating authority for a new LTE service called CBRS.
-This will allow Megabits to reach more wooded areas of the island and begin residential installations.
+This will allow Megabits to reach more wooded island areas and begin residential installations.

 A few thoughts and observations about News September 2019

-This past month I had the opportunity to dine with a friend who has been coming to the island for Put-in-Bay Regatta for years.
+This past month I had the opportunity to dine with a friend who has been visiting the island for Put-in-Bay Regatta for years.
 I asked if she was going to be sailing.
 Her reply caught me by surprise.
 “Regatta is over.
 I’m going home tomorrow,” was her answer.
-I remember when Regatta was about the biggest event on the island, one you couldn’t help notice was going on.
+I remember when Regatta was about the biggest event on the island, one you couldn’t help but notice was going on.
 Now, with so many events, Regatta is just a blip on the radar of Put-in-Bay Island events.

 After watching all those volleyball players in McCann’s field on Saturday, Aug.
 17th, I noticed the intensity and perseverance these players seem to all have.
 It wasn’t until almost dusk that they quit playing.
 Perhaps it’s time for Mack to install stadium lights so the teams can continue playing into the night.

 There is no doubt something must be done about the traffic flow on busy weekends at the corner of Catawba and Delaware.
 We watch Chief Riddle directing traffic.
-It may have helped a bit, but more certainly has to be done, especially since one observer reported the cart traffic was backed up all the way to Ashley’s House across from the school.
+It may have helped a bit, but more certainly has to be done, mainly since one observer reported the cart traffic was backed up all the way to Ashley’s House across from the school.

 We went to Middle Bass one Sunday and biked and rented a golf cart around the island.
 The island is still sleepy compared to Put-in-Bay.
 One of the things we noticed was how nice the old Jim Bretz house looks.
 Another thing we noticed is that we forgot the pool at St. Hazard’s when we wrote the article about swimming pools on the islands.
 A stop at the Island General Store was the perfect end to the afternoon.
 Great pizza and other food!